KC5LK Biographical Info

 Greetings and welcome to my humble shack.
 I was first licensed in 1978 as KA5AFT.
 I kept that call until early 1981 when I requested a callsign change and received my current call KC5LK.

 In the years that followed my activity level has covered the spectrum from being QRT for 7 years to very, very active.
 I have helped to establish one Amateur Radio Club and served as an officer in a another.
-I am currently a member of the American Radio Relay League, Jackson, MS Amateur Radio Club, and the 599 DX Association.
-So that I can give something back to my hobby I am an ARRL VE, DXCC Card Checker and CQ Checkpoint and on January 1, 2015 I became the CQ WAZ Award Manager.
+I am currently a member of the American Radio Relay League, Indexa, and the 599 DX Association.
+So that I can give something back to my hobby I am an ARRL VE, DXCC Card Checker and CQ Checkpoint and fron January 1, 2015 until March 2022 I was the CQ WAZ Award Manager.

 Like most hams I have tried many of the exciting and a few of the not so exciting aspects of Amateur Radio.
 At the present my principal interest is DX on the HF bands.
 There are slowly developing ideas of 6 Meter DX, but those ideas are still rattling around in the brain.
 The DX bug was slow to bite, it was eighteen years after I received my first ticket that I finally made my first DXCC submission in Febuary 1996, it contained 103 Entities.
 Even with that it took another two years for me realize that I really enjoyed DXing.
 Since then as the saying goes, "The rest is history".
 My Brag Wall now proudly displays Plaques for #1 Honor Roll (Mixed), DXCC Honor Roll (Phone), 5 Band DXCC, and DXCC Challenge.
 I also have DXCC certificates for CW, RTTY, and for all bands 80 thru 10 Meters as well as CQ WAZ and 5 Band WAZ.
 An I have the following CQ Awards WPX, WAZ Mixed, Phone, CW, 20 Meter Phone and 5 Band WAZ.

 My QTH is located in the central part of the state of Mississippi about 9 miles (15KM) SSE of Brandon.
 The gridsquare location is EM52ad.
-The station is equipted with a Icom IC-706MKIIG and a Kenwood TS-140S.
+The station is equipted with a Icom IC-706MKIIG and a Icom 7300.
 The HF antennas are a Cushcraft A-3 at 68' (20 Meters).
-Dipoles are used for 80 and 40 Meters transmit and for 80 and 40 Meter receive I use a beverage pointed towards southern Europe.
-For the WARC bands I use a G5RV antenna that was designed for 40 Meter operation but has proven to be more than adequate thus far for WARC Band operation.
+Dipoles are used for 80 and 40 Meters and for the WARC bands I use a G5RV antenna that was designed for 40 Meter operation but has proven to be more than adequate thus far for WARC Band operation.
 For The digital modes I use a a notebook running Windows 7 Pro (64 bit) using HRD or WSJT-X and a RigBlaster Advantage.

-If you are a DX station and would like to exchange QSL cards, send your card with QSO data and a SASE or SAE with $1.00 USD or 1 IRC to my CBA Address.
-All DX cards without an SAE or SASE will be returned via the buro very very slow.
-QSL requests from stations within the Contigious States MUST contain a SASE or they WILL NOT be answered.
+If you would like to received a QSL, Domestic or DX, from me blease read my QSLing policy located on this website.
+If you are a DX station and would like to exchange QSL cards, send your card with QSO data and a SASE or SAE with $2.00 USD to my CBA Address.
+All DX cards without an SAE or SASE will be returned via the buro.
+QSL requests from all stations within the Contigious States MUST contain a SASE or they WILL NOT be answered.
 For all stations I upload my logs in real time or at the end of each operation session to eQSL, Clublog, and LoTW.